eXascaleInfolab/vadetis/README.md

 ___
 ## Manual Deployment
 The individual components of Vadetis can be installed separately.
-We provide a step-by-step tutorial on how to manually deploy the tool [tutorial](https://github.com/eXascaleInfolab/vadetis/tree/master/vadetis/README.MD)
+We provide a step-by-step tutorial on how to manually deploy the tool [tutorial](https://github.com/eXascaleInfolab/vadetis/tree/master/vadetis/README.MD).

 ___

 ## Extension
 The tool can be extended by adding:
-- algorithms:
+- *algorithms*:
-- datasets:
+- *datasets*:
-- metrics:
+- *metrics*:
 ___

 ## Contributors
-Mourad Khayati (mkhayati@exascale.info),  Abdelouahab Khelifati and Adrian Hänni.
+Mourad Khayati (mkhayati@exascale.info),  Abdelouahab Khelifati, and Adrian Hänni.

 ___